amirhajibabaei/AutoForce/theforce/cl/README.md

 The following tags are available
 ```
 # inputs
-covariance:      None, a kernal, folder-name for loading a pickled model (default=None)
+covariance:      'pckl', None, a kernal, folder-name for loading a pickled model (default='pckl')
 calculator:      None or 'VASP' (default=None)

 # outputs